vnardozz/Responsive-portfolio/README.md

-# Responsive-portfolio
+# vnardozz.github.io
-this is my first portfolio build enhanced to be repsonsive
+this is my profile